-PRESS DIGEST- British Business - Oct 31
+CORRECTED-PRESS DIGEST- British Business - Oct 31

 The Times

-- Stuart Gulliver, outgoing chief executive of HSBC Holding Plc, and Lloyd Blankfein, chief executive of Goldman Sachs Group Inc, on Monday called for clarity over Britain's future relationship with the European Union, warning that jobs and investment depend on a prompt decision. bit.ly/2z0IbIe
+- Stuart Gulliver, outgoing chief executive of HSBC Holdings Plc, and Lloyd Blankfein, chief executive of Goldman Sachs Group Inc, on Monday called for clarity over Britain's future relationship with the European Union, warning that jobs and investment depend on a prompt decision. bit.ly/2z0IbIe

 - Chancellor Philip Hammond said Monday that Steffan Ball, chief economist at Citadel, a $26 billion hedge fund based in Chicago, was his new economic adviser. bit.ly/2z0dliZ